uc-labs-llc/contest-dash/README.md

 Launch: Simply open the index.html file in any modern web browser.

+Note: Due to the scope of external API calls, optimal performance is achieved when running through a local development server.

 Note: Due to the scope of external API calls, optimal